-The First Three Sins of Into The Hollow
+The First Three Sins, The Summary

 The listener is invited to a space-themed Extended Play when the play button is pressed.
 The new space-based track Grazer opens with a short, eighties-style static-electronic synthesiser.
 This nostalgic element not only follows the band’s signature style of catchy and upbeat distortion-aggression but also hints at the band’s evolution and the EP’s unique sound, combined with an amplified guitar-based sound of progressive metal.